AlexandruIca/EasyUnitTestFramework/README.md

 ```
 The difference between ```EUTF_REQUIRE``` and ```EUTF_EXPECT``` is that the former will exit from the current section, while the latter won't.
 If you want to exit from the test completely when something fails inside a section use ```EUTF_ASSERT```.
 Of course, you can still call EUTF_EXPECT/CHECK/MESSAGE inside a section.
 Check examples/ for more.
-# Version Tracker
-v1.2:
-* Refactored the code a bit
-* Added sections
-* Added EUTF_REQUIRE, a helper for sections
-* Solved a dangerous static initialization problem

-v1.1:
-* Refactored a lot of the code to make it easier to read and implement xml and json output in the future
-* Now the name of the tests and tests suites are quoted strings to allow for a wider variety of characters
-* Tests can also have tags to differentiate them
-* Removed the usage folder completely because it was unnecessary
-* The framework is now header only to make it easier to set up
-* Now counting the number of fatal errors

-v1.0:
-* Basic test organizers(test case, test suite)
-* Basic test helpers(assert, expect, check, message)
-* Option to save output to a seperate file(deprecated)